Archfx/MiniMe/README.md

 This is Small sized line following robot with arm.
 All the parts are below 10cm in size.
 This uses
-  -2-Pololu Mini gear Motors
+  - 2-Pololu Mini gear Motors
-  -2-9g Servos
+  - 2-9g Servos
-  -1-Arduino nano
+  - 1-Arduino nano
-  -1-Red l298n motor driver
+  - 1-Red l298n motor driver
-  -1-Sonar Sensor
+  - 1-Sonar Sensor
-  -1-buck voltage regulator
+  - 1-buck voltage regulator
-  -1-free wheel
+  - 1-free wheel
-  -5- linehunting sensors
+  - 5- linehunting sensors
-  -and lot of nuts and metal spacers
+  - and lot of nuts and metal spacers

 The arm was modification of RobotGeek 9G gripper. to fix the toothed wheel with the 9g servo use a stock servo handle after removing the extensions.
 It perfectly fits with the Gear.stl after some sanding.
 Put some glue on it. :)